Cedar School, located in Al Warqaa 1, is an English National Curriculum school that opened in September 2021.

 In addition to students of Determination with SEN requirements and EAL students, it is expected that a number of students will be ‘gifted and talented’.
 The focus of all classroom practice will be to extend the students in their learning, stretching all to achieve their best.
 Following this ethos, it will be expected that all teaching provides opportunities for differentiation to cater for those at the lower and upper ends of the ability range.

-The school's construction is close to completion and is planned to be a Ground + 3 floor building.
-The school's facilities include 32 standard classrooms (six Foundation Stage rooms, 10 Primary rooms (Grades 1-6) and 6 Secondary classrooms (Grades 7-11) with large classroom spaces (minimum 56 sqm) that provide a good environment for learning with good lighting and ventilation.
+The school's construction has been completed and is made up of a Ground + 3 floor building.
+The school's facilities include 32 standard classrooms (six Foundation Stage rooms, 10 Primary rooms (Years 1-6) and 6 Secondary classrooms (Years 7-11) with large classroom spaces (minimum 56 sqm) that provide a good environment for learning with good lighting and ventilation.

 The school also includes a dedicated parents’ welcome area in reception with convenient drop-off areas and separate entrances for Foundation Stage (FS) children away from junior and secondary school students – to improve safety and to ease traffic flow for parents and buses.